You are here

 On 11 November 1918, Douglas Haig must have welcomed his imminent release from the immense burdens he had stoically borne for three years.
 He appreciated, however, that he would not yet be able to say ‘goodbye to all that’.
 Even before the war’s end he had begun to press for a ‘just’ peace, to think about the practicalities and difficulties of demobilisation and to advocate the cause of the many disabled veterans, whose welfare became so important to him in the remaining years of his life.

-In this wide-ranging lecture, Professor Bourne will discuss Haig's approach to demobilisation, handling disabilities and welfare.
+In this wide-ranging lecture, Mr Hussey discussed Haig's approach to demobilisation, handling disabilities and welfare.